 Graduates with a Bachelor of Arts in History possess strong critical thinking, writing, and communication skills that prepare them for a wide variety of career options.
 Our degree program is designed to place students in graduate programs and careers in areas such as historical research, education, government, law, museum curating, and library sciences.
 Alumni from our program have been placed in positions in these fields throughout the country.

-From day one, DSU History students learn to write in a professional, academic style that prepares them for graduate studies.
+From day one, DSU History students learn to write in a professional, academic, approachable style that prepares them for graduate studies.
 Whether pursuing post-graduate work in history, other social sciences or humanities, education, or law school, the B.A. in History helps to prepare students for their professional training.

-In addition to classes, the History Department sponsors several events and offers various extracurricular activities.
+In addition to classes, we sponsors several events and offers various extracurricular activities.
 Each spring semester we host the Cranford Lecture in American History.
 We also have History Film nights throughout the academic year, which are co-sponsored by the history honorary society, Phi Alpha Theta.

-For additional information about our program and History Department events, like “The History Program at Delta State” on Facebook.
-You can also contact a member of the history faculty if you have questions about our program at 662-846-4170.
+For additional information about our program and History events, like “The History Program at Delta State” on Facebook.
+You can also contact a member of the history faculty if you have questions about our program at (662) 846-4170.
 We will be happy to help you find the path that best suits you and help you develop a course of study that suits your interests.

 Potential Careers in History

 - Investment Analyst